Five Questions to Amobé Mévégué

-The Chairman of the WanShow 2: 0 Organizing Committee and CEO of Ubiznews Tv, outlines the event scheduled for May 25, 2020 within the framework of the fight against Covid19.
+The President of the WanShow 2: 0 Organizing Committee and CEO of Ubiznews Tv, outlines the event scheduled for May 25, 2020 within the framework of the fight against Covid19 pandemic.

-We are organizing the largest virtual concert in Africa and its Afro-descending Diaspora; a first of its kind to hold on May 25, 2020, on the African Union of Broadcasting (AUB) network of member organizations, its partners as well as on social media.
-Nearly 200 artists and personalities from all regions of Africa and its Diaspora are coming together to support Africa during this time of health crisis.
-This is an unprecedented event that mobilizes the greatest personalities.
+We are organizing the greatest virtual concert in Africa and its Afro-descendant Diasporas; a first of its kind to hold on May 25, 2020 to be aired by the African Union of Broadcasting (AUB) network of member organizations, partners as well as social media.
+Nearly 200 artists and personalities from all regions of Africa and its Diasporas are coming together to support Africa during these challenging times due to the Covid19 pandemic.
+This unprecedented event will mobilize outstanding personalities.

 2- Who are the artists invited to this event?